 Make Sure That Separation Anxiety at Bedtime is Definitely the Problem

 There could be other things your child is worried about at night so it’s worth making sure that not wanting you to leave is really separation anxiety and not something else.
-It might be that they are struggling to sleep and finding that stressful or that they are having bad dreams.
-If they are worrying about something at school or in some other part of their life it’s likely bedtime is the time it plays on their mind so have a chat with them about what’s going on before you start dealing with the problem as separation anxiety at bedtime.
+It might be that they are struggling to sleep and finding that stressful.
+They are having bad dreams or nightmares.
+If they are worrying about something at school or in some other part of their life, it’s likely bedtime is the time it plays on their mind.
+Have a chat with them about what’s going on before you start dealing with the problem as separation anxiety at bedtime.

 Have a Good Bedtime Routine

 Children who are under or over tired will struggle more with separation anxiety than a child who goes to be at the right time.
+It’s important to make sure they are getting the right amount of sleep for their age.
 This is easiest to achieve by having a good bedtime routine that involves going to bed at a consistent time.
 It also helps to do the same things before bedtime.
 The classic bath, book, bed routine works well but as long as it’s calm and consistent, you can do what ever suits you.
 A goodnight ritual can also help.
 This can be certain words you say, a certain number of kisses you give or a particular hug.
 They can all help a child feel ready for separation and sleep.